 Ageing and work-related musculoskeletal disorders.
 A review of the recent literature; Health and Safety Executive, 2010

-Waersted M, Hanvold TN, Veiersted KB; Computer work and musculoskeletal disorders of the neck and upper extremity: a BMC Musculoskelet Disord.
+Waersted M, Hanvold TN, Veiersted KB; Computer work and musculoskeletal disorders of the neck and upper extremity: a systematic review.
+BMC Musculoskelet Disord.
 2010 Apr 2911:79.

 Wan B, Shan G; Biomechanical modeling as a practical tool for predicting injury risk related to repetitive muscle lengthening during learning and training of human complex motor skills.
 Springerplus.
 2016 Apr 125:441. doi: 10.1186/s40064-016-2067-y. eCollection 2016.